ds4a-team4/dynamic-pricing/models/README.md

 ## Cellphones
 The cellphones folder contains the final data and models used in our selected category to experiment with the aforementioned techniques.

+## Draft folder
+In this folder we keep all tests made, with different approaches for analysing the data.